stormgle/account-base/README.md

-# user-services
+# account-base
 @stormgle

 ## Introduction
-`user-services` is a collection of micro-services aim to manage user account.
+`account-base` is a collection of micro-services aim to manage user accounts.
 It is based on nodejs and express.
 Each service can be deploy as an REST API so that it is easy to scale in production or integrate with serverless platforms such as Amazon Lambda.

 ## Run example demo